Knowing where formaldehyde can be found in the home is the first step toward reducing or eliminating its presence.

 However, they are more difficult to apply and maintain compared to oil-based stains.

-You may want to go with the latter if the oil has little to no objectionable materials.
+You may want to go with the latter if the oil has few objectionable materials.

 Although most paint products (latex as well as oil-based) contain formaldehyde in traces, they can still cause various health issues.